oxigraph/oxigraph/README.md

 Oxigraph is a graph database implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.

-Its goal is to provide a compliant, safe and fast graph database based on the [RocksDB](https://rocksdb.org/) and [Sled](https://sled.rs/) key-value stores.
+Its goal is to provide a compliant, safe, and fast graph database based on the [RocksDB](https://rocksdb.org/) and [Sled](https://sled.rs/) key-value stores.
 It is written in Rust.
-It also provides a set of utility functions for reading, writing and processing RDF files.
+It also provides a set of utility functions for reading, writing, and processing RDF files.

 Oxigraph is in heavy development and SPARQL query evaluation has not been optimized yet.